-Please note that if you’re sitting a practical driving test, there are particular requirements about the licence you show the testing officer before the test.
+If you’re sitting a practical driving test to move on to the next stage, there are particular requirements about the licence you show the testing officer before the test.

 - Read more